What Is A Recruitment Assessment Tool?

-Testing specific job-related knowledge gives recruiters the edge when it comes to ensuring a candidate has the skills for the role and makes unbiased hiring decisions easier.
-Skills can be assessed against an agreed standard and can be broad spectrum or more focused so it is role-specific.
-An example of this would be a Python test for candidates who have applied for a coding role.
+Testing specific job-related knowledge gives recruiters the edge when it comes to ensuring job candidates have the actual skills for the role and makes unbiased hiring decisions easier.
+Skills can be assessed with a skill test against an agreed standard and can be broad spectrum or more focused so it is role-specific.
+An example of this would be a coding assessment like Python test for candidates who have applied for a coding role.

-Soft skills, the ones that can't be taught, are not necessarily job-specific but can be good predictors of job success.
-Aptitude tests can assess a candidate for their reasoning and logic skills as well as how they will learn - high scores on aptitude tests tend to correlate with good job performance.
+Soft skills are not necessarily job-specific but can be good predictors of job success.
+Aptitude tests can assess a candidate for their cognitive abilities, reasoning, and logic skills as well as how they will learn - high scores on aptitude tests tend to correlate with good job performance.

 3. Personality And Work Behaviour

-Understanding the motivators and drives of a candidate can help to understand how they work, and scenario-based questions can assess the way a potential candidate will react in a given situation - giving a good idea of what that candidate's work behaviour is like.
-Personality tests can highlight how a candidate wants to work, the type of roles that they are most suitable for, and the business culture fit.
+Understanding the motivators and drives of job candidates can help to understand how they work, and scenario-based questions can assess the way a potential candidate will react in a given situation - giving a good idea of what that candidate's work behaviour is like.
+Personality tests can highlight how a candidate wants to work, the type of roles that they are most suitable for, and the company culture fit.

 Recruitment Assessment Tools: What Should You Look For?